cedadev/tech-blog/_posts/datapoint/2025-06-24-ceda-datapoint.md

 The Earth Observation Data Hub project aims to develop and operate a new centralised software infrastructure to provide a new 'single point' of access for UK EO data offerings from distributed public and commercial centres.
 This includes data held both by CEDA on behalf of NERC/NCEO and other groups, as well as commercially sourced data from companies like Airbus.
 Part of the Data Hub includes both a STAC-based catalog and API client tools for data access.
 The catalog hosted by EODH is partially constructed from the CEDA STAC catalog, with the addition of data from other sources, so any data hosted by CEDA will appear in the EODH for use with any cloud-based applications deployed on the hub.
 A link to the data hub can be found in the further resources section of this article - the Hub project has begun development of the second phase, following the success of the pathfinder phase in year 1.

-Additionally, one of the API client tools provided by Oxidian as part of the Hub toolkit - pyEODH - operates similar functionality to DataPoint.
-Elements from the DataPoint package (such as the CloudProduct module) are used within pyEODH to ensure widespread use of the cloud-based formats available through the catalog, and further expand the use case of DataPoint.
+Additionally, one of the API client tools provided by Oxidian as part of the Hub toolkit - [pyeodh](https://github.com/EO-DataHub/pyeodh) - operates similar functionality to DataPoint.
+Elements from the DataPoint package (such as the CloudProduct module) are used within *pyeodh* to ensure widespread use of the cloud-based formats available through the catalog, and further expand the use case of DataPoint.
 This package is still in early development, so feedback to both pyeodh and DataPoint are strongly encouraged.

 # Next Steps